zilliztech/zdoc/versioned_docs/version-byoc/tutorials/cluster/create-cluster.md

 Ensure:

-- Cloud activation.
-Refer to [Activate Your Cloud](./activate-your-cloud) for instructions.
+- A BYOC project.
+Refer to [Deploy BYOC on AWS](./deploy-byoc-aws) for instructions.

 - Ownership of the organization or project where the cluster is to be established.
 For details on roles and permissions, see [User Roles](./user-roles).